K7NGhost/QNX_Parser/README.md

-# QNX Parser for Autopsy
+# QNX Parser plugin for Autopsy

 A plugin for the Autopsy digital forensics platform that parses QNX6 image files and provides a tree directory structure.
 This tool is designed to help investigators analyze QNX-based Systems efficiently.